wizare/A-Chinese-Character-Puzzles-Dataset/README.md

 ## Description
 * The train/valid/test.csv contain the Chinese puzzle-answer pairs.
 For each row, a puzzle description corresponds to a correct answer.
 * As for the stroke.csv, it contains the word-stroke information.
-We encode the stroke each stroke as the number index.
+We encode the stroke as the number index.
+Different number represents different stroke.

 ## References